SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 ### Instructions for the GPT-based Driving Coach

 The instructions are used to provide the LLM of the Driving Coach with information about the personality of the coach or to transfer context specific data to the LLM.
 All instructions are used as defaults in the configuration for the Driving Coach and can be altered by the user.
-The language specific default instructions can be found in *Resources\Translations* in the programm installation folder.
+The language specific default instructions can be found in *Resources\Instructions* in the programm installation folder.
 They are named

 	Driving Coach.instructions.LC